ClearBlade/native-libraries/async.md

 /**
  * Gets information about the devices currently connected to the platform via MQTT.
  * Promise will resolve with the connected devices information.
  * @returns {Promise<Object>}
  */
 Devices.connectedDevices()

 /**
  * Gets information about a single device currently connected to the platform via MQTT.
- * Promise will resolve empty with the connected device information.
+ * Promise will resolve with the connected device information.
  * @param {string} deviceName
  * @returns {Promise<Object>}
  */